 Whilst secondary glazing offers many of the same benefits that double glazing does, such as heat insulation and sound proofing, it can increase the chance of condensation.

 Compiling an objective review is very important to us.
-We spent time reading hundreds of online customer reviews about Coral Windows, reviewing technical documentation and brochures, and media articles about the company.
+We read hundreds of online customer reviews about Coral Windows, and reviewed technical documentation and brochures.

-We then rated Coral against a 100-point scoring system based on the features and qualities customers care about most, including:
+We then rated Coral based on the features and qualities customers care about most, including: